ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 # Use case - visualizing a data set
 Let's go through the process of visualizing some data and see if we can incorporate the above best practices as we go.
-We will be working with a data file that contains information about metorites that have fallen in Australia, and our aim is to plot the location of the meteorites, and give an indication of their masses.
+We will be working with a data file that contains information about meteorites that have fallen in Australia, and our aim is to plot the location of the meteorites, and give an indication of their masses.

 To begin with we need to obtain the data.
 We have a nice data set prepared for you which you can download the data with the command[^nbcurl]: